-Comparison with current approaches: The current state of the art in tracking Datalog provenance is to instrument the specification with a given provenance query.
+Comparison with current approaches.
+The current state of the art in tracking Datalog provenance is to instrument the specification with a given provenance query.
 The instrumented Datalog specification can then be evaluated using any Datalog engine.
-One example of this approach is the top-k approach [13, 14], where Datalog specifications are instrumented based on a provenance query taking the form of a derivation tree pattern.
+One example of this approach is the top-k approach [Deutch et al. 2015, 2018], where Datalog specifications are instrumented based on a provenance query taking the form of a derivation tree pattern.

-For our experiments, we implemented the instrumentation algorithm presented in [14], and evaluated the resulting Datalog using Soufflé, again using DOOP as the test Datalog specification.
-Since the instrumentation is done for a specific query, we chose an arbitrary tuple from the VarPointsTo relation in DOOP.
+For our experiments, we implemented the instrumentation algorithm presented in Deutch et al. [2018] and evaluated the resulting Datalog using Soufflé, again using DOOP as the test Datalog specification.
+Since the instrumentation requires a specific derivation tree pattern, we choose one that produces any proof tree for a single tuple from the VarPointsTo relation in DooP.
+The tuple we choose describes a points-to relationship between two variables in java.lang.Double and java.lang.Long, which exists in the result for every DaCapo benchmark.

-The results in Figure 3 showed that during evaluation time, the difference in both runtime and memory usage is less than 1%, demonstrating that our provenance encoding scheme is as scalable as the state-of-theart.
-However, with our approach, we are able to answer any provenance query during proof construction time.
+The results in Table 5 showed that during Datalog evaluation time, the difference in both runtime and memory usage is at most 2%.
+Note that the results differ from the previous section due to using an older version of DOOP, which was better supported by our top-k implementation.
+These results demonstrate that our provenance encoding scheme is at least as scalable as the state-of-theart in terms of runtime performance.
+However, the main difference between the two approaches is that we are able to answer any provenance query during proof construction time, rather than only having the single proof tree matching the derivation tree pattern.
+Hence, our provenance evaluation strategy provides no runtime penalty for Datalog evaluation, while having a considerable advantage when exploring the provenance.